MicrosoftDocs/SupportArticles-docs/support/sql/tools/use-sqldumper-generate-dump-file.md

 #### Parallel compression of memory dumps

-To generate dumps faster and make them smaller in size, a compressed memory dump feature was introduced in SQL Server 2022 CU8 and SQL 2019 CU23.
+To generate dumps faster and make them smaller in size, a compressed memory dump feature was introduced in SQL Server 2022 CU8.
 When activated, Sqldumper.exe creates multiple threads to read a process's memory simultaneously, compresses it, and then saves it to the dump file.
 This multi-thread, parallel compression reduces file size and speeds up the dumping process when used with full and filtered dumps.

 You can turn on trace flag 2610 to enable compressed memory dump: